 • Have some lights turn on when you arrive home via geofence.

-• Set the lights to randomly flash to make it appear as if you’re home when away.
+• Set the lights to randomly flash to make it appear as if you’re home when you’re away.

 Smart Plugs